m3talstorm/foe-decryption/README.md

 Python tool and tutorial of how to decrypt the [Forge of Empires](https://en.forgeofempires.com/) Flash/SWF and generate request signatures

+Used by [FoE Bot](https://github.com/m3talstorm/foe-bot) for request signature generation.

 *Purely educational and to fuel curiosity*

 ## Summary